-- 3.42 As noted above, complaints have been made against the premises since 2014 and through the LPG, a considerable number of reactive and planned inspections have been carried out by officers of the Council's Night Time Noise Team in that time. - 3.43 A total of 10 noise complaints have been received since the application was made in September 2016.
+3.41 Allegations regarding the premises have also been forwarded to them for investigation and they have confirmed that they have observed no breaches in relation to fire safety.
+A copy of their correspondence is attached at Appendix 9.
+Noise Issues 3.42 As noted above, complaints have been made against the premises since 2014 and through the LPG, a considerable number of reactive and planned inspections have been carried out by officers of the Council's Night Time Noise Team in that time.
+A total of 10 noise complaints have been received since the application was made in 3.43 September 2016.
 When responding to the complaints and attending the area, officers of the Noise Team did not witness any excessive noise levels that warranted action.
-However, as with all complaints received against the premises, each of these complaints were forwarded to the applicant for his information. - 3.44 The applicant has been asked to provide an acoustic report to determine if any works need to be carried out to the premises to prevent noise breakout based on the type of entertainment proposed by the applicant. - 3.45 The report will be assessed by the Environmental Protection Unit and, should Members be of a mind to grant a licence, any works identified in the report will be required to be carried out to the satisfaction of the Council prior to a Licence being issued. - 3.46 Members are reminded that the Clean Neighbourhood and Environment Act 2011 gives council's additional powers in relation to the control of entertainment noise after 11.00 pm. - 3.47 A breakdown of the reactive and planned inspections carried out by the Night Time Noise Team is included in the tables of inspections carried out by the Council, which has been circulated to the Committee.
+However, as with all complaints received against the premises, each of these complaints were forwarded to the applicant for his information.
+3.44 The applicant has been asked to provide an acoustic report to determine if any works need to be carried out to the premises to prevent noise breakout based on the type of entertainment proposed by the applicant.
+3.45 The report will be assessed by the Environmental Protection Unit and, should Members be of a mind to grant a licence, any works identified in the report will be required to be carried out to the satisfaction of the Council prior to a Licence being issued.
+3.46 Members are reminded that the Clean Neighbourhood and Environment Act 2011 gives council's additional powers in relation to the control of entertainment noise after 11.00 pm.
+3.47 A breakdown of the reactive and planned inspections carried out by the Night Time Noise Team is included in the tables of inspections carried out by the Council and attached at Appendix 8.
+Cleansing 3.48 Issues regarding cleansing matters, which were raised within the objector's representations, relating to the alleyway at the rear of the premises have been reported to the Council's Cleansing Department.
+3.49 Officers of the Cleansing Service have confirmed that they conduct regular checks of the rear alleyway at least once a week.
+At the time of writing this report, officers have confirmed that the staff are continuing to comply with their agreement.
+Financial and Resource Implications 3.50 Officers carry out monitoring inspections on premises receiving complaints but this is catered for within existing budgets.
+Equality and Good Relations Implications 3.51 There are no equality or good relations issues associated with this report.